laenamira/upperline-code-partb-ux-lab/README.md

 <br>

 All set with the template?
-We're going to pretend we work in a communications firm, and we've been hired by Universal Fun Kids Camp Inc to design an online camp portal for teens that mimics a classic in-person summer camp experience.
+For this lab today, we're going to pretend we work as freelance designers, and we've been hired by Universal Fun Kids Camp Inc to design an online camp portal for teens that mimics a classic in-person summer camp experience.

 <br>
-They've handed our UX team this persona, and they want us to create a user journey map based around this information.
+They've handed us this persona, and they want us to create a user journey map based around this information.

 <b>Meet Frieda.</b>

 <img src="https://images.squarespace-cdn.com/content/597b985ccd39c3708a0cfc48/1607374007326-3IURKE4A8PN80UUZUMO0/persona.jpg?format=1000w&content-type=image%2Fjpeg" width="850">
 <i> Image by Maria Rumyantseva </i>
 </br>